 1. Match your car seat to your grandchild's age, height, and weight.

 Babies and young toddlers will be safe in rear-facing infant carriers or convertible seats as long as they conform to the height and weight limits, which can be found on the seat itself, in its user manual, or on its manufacturer's website.
-Once your grandchildren are both 20 pounds and 12 months old, they'll need to switch to a forward-facing seat with a five-point harness.
+Once your grandchildren reach the seat's weight limit or 2 years of age, they'll need to switch to a forward-facing seat with a five-point harness.
 Many of these seats have a 40-pound limit; some accommodate children up to 65 or even 80 pounds.

 When children reach the weight and height limit for their seat, it's time to switch to a booster seat, which uses the vehicle seat belt to restrain them.
 While it may be tempting to skip the booster-seat stage, don't.
 "Seat belts are made for adults," Hoffman says.
 "They will cut across the neck, and the lap belt will ride onto [children's] stomachs.
 Boosters make sure the seat belt is in an appropriate place."

 2. Make sure seats are properly installed.

 Hoffman says he's checked the installation of about 4,000 seats since 1998.
 Of those, he says, only 13 have come in correctly installed.
 Nationwide, the federal National Highway Traffic Safety Administration (NHTSA) estimates that as many as 70 percent of all children are improperly buckled in their car seats.
 "Installation is very complex," Hoffman says.
 "Correct installation depends on the motor vehicle manufacturer, and not every seat works well in every vehicle."
 The NHTSA website can help you find a car-seat inspection station near you, where a certified child-passenger safety technician can make sure that your seat is properly installed.
 Appointments are usually free.

 3. Keep kids rear-facing as long as possible.